Preamble

 Section 1: Membership

-• A. All social fraternities, sororities, societies, and their individual members, shall hold regular membership in Greek Council.
+- A. All social fraternities, sororities, societies, and their individual members, shall hold regular membership in thier respective council.

-• B. Any new fraternity, sorority, or society must become a probationary member of Greek Council upon its inception.
-The fraternity, sorority, or society must petition to Greek Council to become a regular member, in accordance with the Greek Council Bylaws.
+- B. Any new fraternity, sorority, or society must become a probationary member of Greek Life upon its inception.
+The fraternity, sorority, or society must petition to thier respective council to become a regular member, in accordance with the bylaws.

 Section 2: Executive Board Officers

-• A. The Executive Board shall be composed of six members: President, Vice President, Director of Recruitment, Director of Risk Management, Director of Outreach, and Director of Marketing.
+- A. The Executive Board shall be composed of five members for each council (Fraternity, Sorority, Society): President, Vice President of Operations, Director of Recruitment, Director of Community Development, and Director of Alumni Relations.

-• B. Eligibility, elections, responsibilities, and duties of the Executive Board are outlined in the Greek Council Bylaws.
+- B. Eligibility, elections, responsibilities, and duties of the Executive Board are outlined in the bylaws.

 Section 3: Organization Delegates

-• A. The General Session shall be made up of the Greek Council executive board, administrative advisor, and one executive board representative from each of the recognized fraternities, sororities, and societies.
+- A. Each meeting shall be made up of that council's executive board, the administrative advisor, and one representative from each of the recognized fraternities, sororities, and societies.

-• B. Responsibilities and duties of the General Session are outlined in the Greek Council Bylaws.
+- B. Responsibilities and duties of the General Session are outlined in the bylaws.

 Section 4: Administrative Advisor

-The administrative advisor shall be the assigned staff member of the Office of Student Engagement.
+The administrative advisor shall be the assigned staff member from the Office of Student Engagement.

 Section 5: Meetings

-• A. The Executive Board will meet a minimum of eight times each semester.
+- A. Each council will meet a minimum of eight times each semester.

 Section 6: Quorum

-To conduct business in all meetings, a quorum of three-fourths of the executive officers at an executive board meeting, and three-fourths of member organizations in good standing with Greek Council at a General Session meeting must be present.
+To conduct business in all meetings, a quorum of three-fourths of member organizations in good standing with thier respective council must be present.

 Section 6: Voting

-• A. A quorum of three-fourths of the member organizations in good standing with Greek Council and the College is required for a vote to take place.
+- A. A quorum of three-fourths of the member organizations in good standing with thier respective council and the College is required for a vote to take place.

-• B. Voting procedures and thresholds are as outlined in the Greek Council Bylaws.
+- B. Voting procedures and thresholds are as outlined in the bylaws.

 Section 7: Finances

-• A. All member organizations are required to pay yearly dues to Greek Council as a term of membership.
+- A. All member organizations may be asked to pay yearly dues to thier respective council as a term of membership.

-• B. The cost of dues for the member organizations will be determined based on a budget set forth by Greek Council each academic year, as outlined in the Greek Council Bylaws.
+- B. The cost of dues for the member organizations will be determined based on a budget set forth each academic year, as outlined in the bylaws.

 Article IV: Recognition